 Florida, known for its sunshine and beautiful beaches, is the third-biggest state in the country by population.
 There are 13,898,347 motorists in the state.
 That’s a lot of drivers!
 Many of them live in large population centers like Jacksonville and Miami.
 This also means your car insurance rates could see a rise.
 This state is also a hub for natural disasters, such as hurricanes, which can impact your comprehensive coverage rates.

 Like any other state, Florida has many unique laws and policies.
-This page will break down how car insurance works in Florida.
+This page will break down how auto insurance works in the Sunshine State.
 You’ll learn about how much, on average, you can expect to pay for a policy in the state.
 We’ll also thoroughly define each law and policy every driver should know.

 Table of contents